mesosphere/dcos-commons/docs/pages/developer-guide.md

 * **hello-world-task**: In this example, the single pod definition is composed of a single task.
 The name of this task is "hello-world-task".

 * **goal**: Every task must have a goal state.
-There are two possible goal states: `RUNNING` and `FINISHED`. `RUNNING` indicates that a Task should always be running, so if it exits, it should be restarted. `FINISHED` indicates that if a task finishes successfully it does not need to be restarted.
+There are two possible goal states: `RUNNING` and `FINISHED`. `RUNNING` indicates that a task should always be running, so if it exits, it should be restarted. `FINISHED` indicates that if a task finishes successfully it does not need to be restarted.

 * **cmd**: The command to run to start a task.
 Here, the task will print "hello world" to stdout and sleep for 1000 seconds.
 Because its goal state is `RUNNING`, it will be started again upon exit.